SynthstromAudible/DelugeFirmware/docs/features/audio_export.md

       - `EXPORT TO SILENCE`: Exports are rendered until silence is reached (mutable noise floor, ~70dB from peak) to allow for sound tails (e.g. delay, reverb) to be captured.
       - `SONG FX`: Exports are rendered with or without Song FX applied.
       - `OFFLINE RENDERING`: Exports are rendered offline.
 You will not hear any audio playback, as exports are rendered at a faster than real-time basis.
-      - `EXPORT MIXDOWN`: A single master mixdown track is exported for all unmuted tracks in Arranger View.

 ## Troubleshooting